mlpack/blog/doc/tutorials/Kirill2017Week07.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 7
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 7
+@page Kirill2017WeekSeven Cross-Validation and Hyper-Parameter Tuning - Week 7
-Date: 2017-07-17 12:00:00
+@date 2017-07-17 12:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekSeven Cross-Validation and Hyper-Parameter Tuning - Week 7

 During the seventh week I have been primarily working on implementation of different parts of the hyper-parameter tuning module.
 I have implemented the